“Every deal is unique and has its own detours and surprises, but selling your business has discrete steps that all business owners should know.”

-Now in its 27th year serving high net worth investors (those with investment portfolios of $2 million to $20 million) and ultra-high net worth investors (those with investment portfolios of $20 million+) in Denver, Colorado Springs, Boulder, Aspen, Vail, Beaver Creek, Summit County, Snowmass areas of Colorado and in approximately 24 other States in U.S.A., we are proud our Evidence Based Investing (EBI) and patented Strength Based Wealth Management® (SBWM) services helps to “unleash” our clients from the complexities of wealth and investing so they can flourish with their good, or even better yet, great fortune.
+Now in its 27th year serving high net worth investors (those with investment portfolios of $2 million to $20 million) and ultra-high net worth investors (those with investment portfolios of $20 million+) in Denver, Colorado Springs, Boulder, Aspen, Vail, Beaver Creek, Summit County, Snowmass areas of Colorado and in approximately 24 other States in U.S.A., we are proud our Evidence Based Investing (EBI) and patented Strength Based Wealth Management® (SBWM) system and services helps to “unleash” our clients from the complexities of wealth so they can flourish with their good fortune.

 Legacy planning goes beyond mere numbers, aligning traditional estate planning with a family’s goals and values.
 The process includes defining and expressing what wealth means to a family.
 It involves identifying the core values that bind the family, and in many cases it involves grooming children and grandchildren to be guardians of not just wealth, but also those values.